BrozartTheGlockSaint/hft-os-exercises/01_introduction/README.md

 Most linux distributions are delivered with so-called man pages.
 The man pages are something like a manual for the functions of the installed programs, libraries and the kernel.
 Familiarize yourself with the use of the man pages in the following.
 Try to answer the following questions:
 * how can i determine the cpu architecture of the running machine.
 Hint: `man uname`
+A: arch
 * what is the purpose of `-t` in ls -alht?
 Hint: `man ls`
+A: Order by time
 * what is the difference between `man 1 time` and `man 2 time` and `man 7 time`.
 Hint: `man man`
+A: man *number* time shows the section at number. man man shows the overview.

 ## Exploring the Hardware